RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 ### Limitations

 However, 7 Cups imposes general limitations on the emotional support its listeners provide.
-If a member is actively harming themselves or someone else, you cannot continue the chat.
-You have no say in the matter.
-This is 7 Cups policy.
+If a member clearly says they are actively harming themselves or someone else, then it is generally felt at 7 Cups that you cannot continue the chat.

 ![decoration](\assets\guide\decom0.png){:.decol style="margin-bottom: 2em;"}